ory/sdk/clients/client/go/docs/CreateProjectNormalizedPayload.md

 ### NewCreateProjectNormalizedPayload

-`func NewCreateProjectNormalizedPayload(name string, ) *CreateProjectNormalizedPayload`
+`func NewCreateProjectNormalizedPayload(environment string, name string, ) *CreateProjectNormalizedPayload`

 NewCreateProjectNormalizedPayload instantiates a new CreateProjectNormalizedPayload object This constructor will assign default values to properties that have it defined,